waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Efficient Debugging:** Vary test conditions to gather new diagnostic data.
 - **Immediate Action:** Log all data in the turn of discovery.
 - **Trust Direct Observation:** Base understanding of mechanics on in-game observations.
-- **Tool Development Status (Ongoing):**
+- **Tool Development Status (Stable):**
-  - `gem_pathfinder_v2`: My pathfinder tool has been consistently unreliable, especially on multi-level maps.
-I have rebuilt it to better handle elevation changes and impassable tiles.
-I must now test it to confirm its reliability.
+  - `gem_pathfinder_v2`: The pathfinder has been rebuilt and is now stable for land and water navigation.
+Key bugs related to elevation and surfing have been resolved.

 # V. Future Development Ideas
 - **Team Composition Advisor:** An agent to suggest optimal team compositions.
 - **Debugging Assistant:** An agent to help parse pathfinder debug output.

 # VI.
 Agent & Tool Development Notes
 - **`puzzle_strategist_agent`:** The agent's original plan for the eastern boulder puzzle on Victory Road 1F may have been correct.
 My pathfinder was too buggy to execute it.
-I will re-test the agent's plan once the pathfinder is confirmed to be reliable.
+With the pathfinder now stable, this plan can be re-tested in the future if needed.

 # VII.
 Reflection Learnings (Turn 109213)
 - **Confirmation Bias:** I had a major hallucination that the eastern boulder puzzle on Victory Road 1F was optional.
 I clung to this belief despite my own tools (`gem_pathfinder_v2`) and system warnings indicating the path was blocked.
 I must learn to trust my tools and data over my own intuition, and actively try to disprove my own hypotheses.